 The main reason to consider installing a water filtration system is to combat the belief that City-supplied water isn’t pure enough.
 How true is that really?
 Well, 13% of household water tests performed in the City between 2008 and 2014 show lead contamination, according to an article in the Toronto Star.
 That’s not because the water purification process is inadequate, though; it’s mostly because of old pipes that contain lead and that haven’t been replaced.

-As far as bacteria is concerned, however, Toronto.ca maintains that the “City takes great pride in ensuring that residents have access to clean, safe and affordable drinking water wherever they may go.”
+As far as bacteria are concerned, however, Toronto.ca maintains that the “City takes great pride in ensuring that residents have access to clean, safe and affordable drinking water wherever they may go.”

 Pinpointing the Problem